Key Takeaways

 Best for: Women seeking complete digestive support with probiotics, prebiotics, and enzymes in one capsule

-Our Daily Probiotic delivers 50 billion CFU from 10 carefully selected strains, including pregnancy-safe Lactobacillus acidophilus, L. rhamnosus, L. plantarum, Bifidobacterium longum, and B. breve.
+Our Daily Probiotic delivers 50 billion CFU from 10 carefully selected strains, including well-studied Lactobacillus acidophilus, L. rhamnosus, L. plantarum, Bifidobacterium longum, and B. breve.
 The delayed-release capsule protects beneficial bacteria from stomach acid, ensuring optimal delivery to your intestines where they're most effective.

 | Product | CFU Count | Key Strains | Additional Support | Capsule Type |